jtail/conventions/java/javadoc.md

 ##### Paragraphs

-One blank line—that is, a line containing only the aligned leading asterisk (*)—appears between paragraphs, and before the group of "at-clauses" if present.
+One blank line — that is, a line containing only the aligned leading asterisk (*)—appears between paragraphs, and before the group of "at-clauses" if present.
 Each paragraph but the first has <p> immediately before the first word, with no space after.